Well girls, the time is nigh.....drumroll...... it's leg unveiling season.

-Shapely calves and strong ankles?
+Shapely legs, calves and ankles?

-Any 'strappage' around a sturdy ankle can appear to cut your leg length further, so look for a lower, more angled strap or a wider one if you want to minimise the effect, plus, a helpful higher hem length will flatter further.
-An added bonus is to try a nude strappy, that way your ankles will look less interfered with.
+Any 'strappage' around a sturdy ankle can appear to cut your leg length further, so if you are a little ankle sensitive, look for a lower, more angled strap or a wider one if you want to minimise the effect.
+Plus, a helpful higher hem length will flatter further.
+An added bonus is to try a nude or neutral metallic strappy, that way your ankles will look less interfered with.
 Viva la legs!

-Just in case you have Uber Straight calves and delicate ankles
+Uber Straight calves and delicate ankles?

 You could also try a tan building moisturiser or a good subtle spray tan to avoid that awful 'corned beef' or 'stilton' look if you're very fair like me.
-Either way give them some love, they work really hard and carry you everywhere.
+Either way give them some moisture love, they work really hard and carry you everywhere.